 To ensure project completion, residents who are in their 1st or 2nd year of residency on the application submission due date are eligible to apply; 3rd-year residents may apply as co-applicants, or as primary applicants if they will be chief resident in their 4th year.
 Also eligible: PL-3 or below in medicine-pediatrics residency and PL-4 or below in triple-board residency.
 Fellowship trainees are eligible for up to $10,000 and must elect to apply for either a Planning Grant or an Implementation Grant.

 Clinical Case Program

-The AAP Section on Pediatric Trainees (SOPT) has held an annual "Clinical Case Competition" since 2003.
+The SOPT has held an annual "Clinical Case Competition" since 2003.
 Fellowship Trainees, residents, and medical students can submit abstracts of interesting cases they have come across in their training through the Academy's online abstract submission process.
-The abstracts are judged by a committee of pediatric trainee leaders, and the top twenty authors are invited to present their case in poster format at the SOPT Reception and Poster Display at the National Conference and Exhibition.
-The first-place medical student, resident, and Fellowship Trainee winners are determined by the Editor-in-Chief of Pediatrics in Review (PIR) before the conference based on the abstracts alone.
+The abstracts are judged by a committee of pediatric trainee leaders, and the top ten authors in each membership category are invited to present their case in poster format at the SOPT Reception and Poster Display at the National Conference and Exhibition.
+The first-place medical student, resident, and fellowship trainee winners are determined by the Editor-in-Chief of Pediatrics in Review (PIR) before the conference based on the abstracts alone.
 The Editor-in-Chief will announce the winners at the poster reception and will publish the cases in PIR as an Index of Suspicion article the following September.